A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Stability results

-where $\Psi_{N_t-1}$ is iteratively defined as in (\ref{iter_def}). \end{Theorem} \begin{Remark} This stability estimate is also conditional and the existence of a root of (\ref{root}) depends on the smallness of the pre-factor $B \Delta t^n A_n^2 E_n^2$.
+whenever there is a root $\delta_n>1$ of (\ref{root}) for all $n = 0,1,\ldots,N_t-1$. \end{proof} \begin{Remark} This stability estimate is also conditional and the existence of a root of (\ref{root}) depends on the smallness of the pre-factors $B_2\Delta t^n A_n^2 E_n^2$ and $B_1\Delta t^n A_n E_n$.
 Similar to the approach using the Generalized Gronwall Lemma, we expect the factors $A_n$ to be small, whenever the mesh size $h$ is sufficiently small, which favors the existence of the required roots.
 Nevertheless, the lack of sharp upper bounds of constants $C_S$, $C_S^\prime$ and $C_\text{ell}$, especially in the case of $d=3$, see \cite{Mizuguchi2017}, restricts the practicality of both conditional stability frameworks presented in this section. \end{Remark} We can again formulate an \emph{a posteriori} verifiable existence statement as a direct consequence of Proposition~\ref{apostverif}.
 It reads as \begin{Corollary} Let $\rho_0 \in L^2$ and let $T_{\text{max}}>0$ be the maximal existence time of the weak solution $(\rho,c)$ to (\ref{KS1}), (\ref{KS2}), (\ref{KScond}).
 Let $\tilde{\rho} \in L^\infty(0,T;L^2) \cap L^2(0,T;H^1)$ be a reconstruction of a numerical approximation to $\rho$.
 Suppose that for some $T>0$, one has $\| \tilde{\rho}(t,\cdot)\|_{L^\infty(0,T;L^2)} < \infty$.
 Suppose further that for every $n = 0,1,\ldots,N_t-1$, (\ref{root}) has a root and that $A_n$ as well as $E_n$ are finite.
 Then $T < T_{\text{max}}$, i.e. the weak solution exists beyond time $T$. \end{Corollary}

 \begin{Remark} Note that both stability frameworks above are independent of the exact choice of the solution $(\bar{\rho},\bar{c})$ to (\ref{res_bdrKS}), i.e. the reconstruction of the numerical solution and the numerical scheme itself.
-For example in \cite{Kwon2023} a similar stability framework as Theorem \ref{gen_gronwall} is used to derive a posteriori error estimates for a dG method.
-The only restrictions regarding the reconstruction are regularity constraints and the fact that a residual may only occur on the right-hand side of the first equation (\ref{KS1}), while no residual may occur in the elliptic equation (\ref{KS2}).
-Additionally, similar stability results for the chemical concentration $c$ can be deduced via Theorem~\ref{stab_thm} and the elliptic coupling of $\rho$ and $c$ in (\ref{KS2}). \end{Remark}
+For example in \cite{Kwon2023} a similar stability framework as Proposition \ref{adj_gengronwall} is used to derive a posteriori error estimates for a dG method.
+The only restrictions regarding the reconstruction are regularity constraints, the fact that a residual may only occur on the right-hand side of the first equation (\ref{KS1}), while no residual may occur in the elliptic equation (\ref{KS2}) and that we need to be able to compute all norms of the reconstruction, or upper bounds thereof, explicitly. \end{Remark}